kartik-venugopal/aural-player/README.md

 ## Overview

 Aural Player is a free and open source audio player application for the macOS platform.
-Inspired by the classic Winamp player for Windows, it is designed to be to-the-point and easy to use, with a variety of convenient and efficient controls, plus some additional sound tuning capabilities for audio enthusiasts who like to tweak sound.
+Inspired by the classic Winamp player for Windows, it is designed to be to-the-point, easy to use, and highly customizable, plus some sound tuning capabilities for audio enthusiasts.

 ## Download